Yadukrishnan1/Customer-Churn-Analysis/README.md

 I try to answer the following questions:

 1) What percentage of users have churned in the data provided?
-2) Build a classifier using "training data" that given a user with their features assigns a churn probability for every user and predicts which users will churn.
-3)
+2) How to build a classifier using "training data" that given a user with their features assigns a churn probability for every user and predicts which users will churn?
 3) How well does your classifier perform on the "test data"?
-Your metric is accuracy.
+What metrics are relevant?
 4) Based on the classifier (model you built) classify each user in the dataset as churned or not churned.

 Datasets: features_data,